The 2025 Guide to Solar Home Batteries

 Common battery-related questions

-1. Which battery storage system is best?
+1. Which home battery system is best?

 2. What size battery do I need?

-3. Should you get a battery storage system?
+3. Should I get a home battery?

 5. How much does a battery system cost?